 Please see the bottom of this page for our sales policies.
 Any and all inquiries assume you have read and agree with our policies.
-Also, check out our kidding page for possible sales of young goats.

 All of our goats come with an offer for buyers to stay in touch with us to ask questions.
 Some questions might be answered below.
 Don’t let our strictness deter you from reaching out.
 Our goal is to provide our goats with the best possible care while helping us preserve our sanity, and these are just some measures that help us do that.
 Any and all sales inquiries assume that you have read and agree with all of the following statements.